 15. There are large shipwrecks buried deep under the cornfields of Kansas City, Missouri.

 17. The Talmud (Jewish book of Rabbinical debate) is a best seller in South Korea.
 South Koreans endorse the stereotype of Jews being successful in education and business so they started studying the Talmud as a means of acquiring Jewish success.

-18. In 1981, archaeologists discovered a medieval knight's body which still had liquid blood, intact organs and visible irises.
+18. In 1981, archaeologists discovered a medieval knight's body in Saint Bees village in England which still had liquid blood, intact organs and visible irises.

 19. Olivia de Havilland, an actress who starred in Gone With The Wind dated Howard Hughes.
 She is still alive at the age of 101.